znc86/znc86.github.io/docs/kb/diagnosing-trouble-codes-for-the-toyota-86-zn6-subaru-brz-zc6-with-toyota-techstream-odb-ii-code-reader.md

 2. Verify the USB controller is enabled on the Techstream image
     - in VirtualBox, click the Settings icon, navigate to Ports, USB, and verify the "Enable USB controller" is checked
 3. Run Techstream image in VirtualBox, wait for Windows to boot
+4. Start the car
-4. Run the installed Techstream software, located on the Windows Desktop "TechStream"
+5. Run the installed Techstream software, located on the Windows Desktop "TechStream"
-5. Click the "Connect to Vehicle" button
+6. Click the "Connect to Vehicle" button